bloXroute-Labs/bloxroute-docs/ethereum-gateway-installation.md

    docker run -d --name gateway -p 9001:9001 bloxroute/bxgateway:latest --blockchain-protocol Ethereum --blockchain-network Mainnet --blockchain-ip 172.17.0.1 --blockchain-port 30303
    ```

-    Once you've successfully installed the Gateway docker container, please stop the Gateway container and install the Blockchain-Logger.
-The Gateway will be used only during the second phase of our test and should be stopped during the first phase.
-You may stop the docker container by running:
-    ```
-    docker stop -t gateway
-    ```

 ### Pip Installation